******FALL 2015 APPLICATION DEADLINE IS 4:00 P.M. AUGUST 19, 2015********

 - Obtain your Psyc395 syllabus from your mentor and attach it to the Psyc395 application.

-- If this is your mentor’s first semester mentoring, have him/her complete the Mentor Orientation Form, and attach it to the application and syllabus.
+- If this is your mentor’s first semester mentoring, have him/her review the Information for Mentors page.

-- Turn in the entire packet of materials to Dana Ripperton (235 Davie Hall).
+- Turn in the entire packet of materials to Lori Shamblin (235 Davie Hall).

 - Note the deadline – LATE APPLICATIONS WILL NOT BE ACCEPTED.